-“This series provides a how-to guide on the critical components of successful innovations done at a local level and provides practitioners and policymakers alike useful insights and tools they can leverage to connect people to careers of their choice in their own communities,” said Scott Young, President and Executive Director, SynED.
+“This new series provides a guide on the critical components of successful innovations done at a local level and provides practitioners and policymakers alike useful insights and tools they can leverage to connect people to careers of their choice in their own communities,” said Scott Young, President and Executive Director, SynED.

 Volume 2 of Agents of Change focuses on the approach of Carmen Marsh, founder of the 100 Women in 100 Days Cybersecurity Career Accelerator.
 When she started her own cybersecurity career more than 20 years ago, Carmen was the only woman on a team of several hundred information security engineers.
 She expected the number of women in cybersecurity to grow over time but several years ago, Carmen finally had had enough.
 She remembers thinking, “Where are all the women?”
 Her initial question led her on a journey to attract, educate and move women into cyber careers.

 There is a well-documented shortage of cybersecurity professionals in the United States and beyond, but the picture is more complex than just the number of open positions.
 While women are underrepresented in cybersecurity, studies show that they have relational and professional skills that make them perfectly suited for the work.

 In addition, greater diversity of cybersecurity professionals in and of itself will benefit the security of companies, governments and consumers.
 A lack of gender diversity is a lack of diversity of thought, and complex cybersecurity challenges demand more than just “group think” solutions.
 Unfortunately, existing marketing strategies for training programs and cybersecurity careers do not appeal to women at a broad scale.